 - Do you need a coach or mentor?

 Coaching and mentoring are different things.
-Although they use the same skills and approach, coaching tends to be goal and task driven whereas mentoring is a long-term relationship.
+Although they use the same skills and approach, coaching tends to be goal and task-driven whereas mentoring is a long-term relationship.
 Your mentor should be someone whose successes inspire you and you have aspirations to pursue a similar path.
-In my experience, coaches tend to be more proactive because they tent to be paid.
+In my experience, coaches tend to be more proactive because they tend to be paid.

 - Level of support and time commitment